Some dogs are born with a strong desire to defend their family and home, and they make excellent guard dogs.

 Don’t be fooled by its appearance, though.

-The Komondor is a huge, tenacious, and brave working dog that was developed in Hungary to protect property and cattle.
+The Komondor is a large, tenacious, and courageous working dog that originated in Hungary to protect property and livestock.

 It is affectionate with its relatives yet reticent towards outsiders.

 With a well-designed training program, you can mold its inborn urge to defend.
-The breed will need to be socialized in order to be exposed to various circumstances.
+The breed will need to be socialized to be exposed to various circumstances.

 - Height: 24 to 28 inches